wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

 The plan is generated with preferences given to code and data locality.
 The scheduler tends to assign a DAG node to a worker node, if the worker node contains a warm instance of the VM of the function type of the node, or if some arguments are KVS references that the node is like to have a cached copy, or both.
+The execution plan is then broadcasted to each of the worker node, and these worker nodes will start instances of the assigned type (one worker node may be assigned with multiple instances), which wait for their predecessors to complete before they start execution.
+Every DAG invocation is assigned a unique global ID, and functions within the DAG are also assigned instance numbers, which are also known by all of the participants of the execution plan.
+Functions can be addressed individually by other functions in the same DAG using the global and instance ID, which will be translated to the physical address, which is an IP and port pair that can reach the VM instance hosting the function.